opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

     }

 ### Example 2 - Binding an ACL to a router interface
-The following example creates an Layer3 ACL and one ACL entry to deny SIP and SPORT received on a router interface.<br>
+The following example creates an Layer3 ACL and one ACL entry to deny SIP and SPORT received on a router interface.

     // Create an ACL table with IP keys configured sai_object_id_t acl_table_id2 = 0ULL;